About Psychoeducational Evaluation Services in Atlanta, Georgia

 Attend the feedback session - Walk away with a clear plan and the documentation you need for school.

-You can book an appointment online at atlantachildpsych.com/contact-us or call us at 770-352-9952.
+You can requent an appointment online at atlantachildpsych.com/contact-us or call us at 770-352-9952.
 We're here to help your child thrive academically and emotionally.

-About the Author: Dr. Melissa Lang, Ph.D., NCSP is a licensed psychologist and co-founder of the Center for Psychological and Educational Assessment (CPEA), a pediatric psychology practice serving families across Atlanta, Marietta, and Cumming, Georgia.
-She specializes in psychoeducational evaluations for children and adolescents, with particular expertise in learning challenges, autism and preschool-age students.
+About the Author: Dr. Melissa Lang, Ph.D., NCSP is a licensed psychologist and co-founder of CPEA, a pediatric psychology practice serving families across Atlanta, Marietta, and Cumming, Georgia.
+She specializes in psychoeducational evaluations for children and adolescents, with particular expertise in learning challenges, autism, and preschool-age students

 Comments